 After dinner in Durango last night we headed west towards Mesa Verde National Park and got a spot at the Mesa Verde RV Resort just outside of the park.
 We looked long and hard at our options and we crossed our fingers in hoping that the RV Resort had a decent WiFi connection since our Sprint 3G card is hopelessly out of range.
-So far we are doing alright.
+So far we are doing alright with our wifi card which we bought after checking out these best wifi cards.
 The site had hookups and the WiFi signal worked well enough for us to get some work done so we could head out for some sightseeing in the morning.

 Mesa Verde National Park is the destination we had in mind for the day.
 Being at over 6,000 feet in elevation, the air up here is crisp and fresh.
 Even though the weather is slightly on the warm side, we could not complain from the heat we had just escaped in the lower elevations of New Mexico and Texas.

 Mesa Verde National Park is known for the cliff dwellings that were once home to the Anasazi people in this area.
 There are many theories to why these ancient Pueblo people decided to make their homes in these precarious locations.
 It is generally believed that the cliff dwellings we simply a transitional period for many of the settlers as they moved away from the northern latitudes that were devastated by the climate change of the 12-13th century.
 The plateaus above the cliffs provided reliable sources of rich soil for agriculture and the one-sided cliff dwellings provided safety from potential enemies.